cloe-org/cloelib/README.md

 pip install .[camb,hmcode2020emu,comet-emu]
 ```

-We do not provide installation support for `PBJ` and `CLASS`.
-For instructions on installing these packages, please refer to the [`playground`](https://github.com/cloe-org/playground) repository.
+**Note:** We do not offer installation support for `PBJ` and `CLASS`.
+For installation instructions, please refer to the official documentation of each package.

 ---